typedb/typedb-docs/10-query/01-match-clause.md

 $p has phone-number $phone;
 ```

 Consequently, we arrive at the subject of pattern composition.
-We already know that statements are the smallest building blocks, however we have a number of possibilities for arranging them together.
+We already know that statements are the smallest building blocks, however, we have a number of possibilities for arranging them together.
 By doing so, we can express more complex pattern scenarios and their corresponding subgraphs.
 We allow the following ways to arrange statements together.

 ![Pattern structure](/docs/images/query/pattern-structure.png)

 1. **Statement**: simplest possible arrangement - a single basic building block as [explained above](#Query pattern anatomy).
-2. **Conjunction**: set of patterns where to satisfy a match, **all** patterns must be matched.
+2. **Conjunction**: a set of patterns where to satisfy a match, **all** patterns must be matched.
 We form conjunctions by separating the partaking patterns with semi-colons `;`.
-3. **Disjunction**: set of patterns where to satisfy a match, **at least one** pattern must be matched.
+3. **Disjunction**: a set of patterns where to satisfy a match, **at least one** pattern must be matched.
 We form disjunctions by enclosing the partaking patterns within curly braces and interleaving them with the `or` keyword.
 4. **Negation**: defines a conjunctive pattern that explicitly defines conditions **not** to be met.
 We form negations by defining the pattern of interest inside a `not {};` block.

 To better illustrate the possibilities, we will now look at an example of an expressive pattern.